- Published on

 Just Do It

 Do you want to learn to be a GM?
-Do you want to design your own game one day?
-Do you just want to try more TTRPGs, play more games, be better a better player?
+Do you just want to try more TTRPGs, play more games, be a better player?

 Run a one-shot!

-Pick a game, find some players, and follow this advice.
-If everyone has the same expectations, you consider the structure of play, align on a goal, and ask lots of questions, you will have FUN.
+Pick a game, find some players, and use whatever tips sound helpful you.
+With good expectations, a structure of play, a clear goal, and lots of questions, you will have FUN.

 Just do it, and then let me know: what advice would you give to run a one-shot?